algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/weekly_report/weekly_report4.md

 This week marks the fourth week of the Virtual Processor Project.
 One major event happened this week: we had to submit and send the [functional specifications](https://github.com/algosup/2023-2024-project-3-virtual-processor-team-3/blob/main/documents/functional_specifications.md) to the client. \
 However, there was no time to rest as the technical specifications document is due next week. \
 Moreover, we need to keep progressing on the overall state of the project. \
-This document will show the weekly progress made on the project, on various tasks and shows the tasks done during the week.
+This document will show the weekly progress made on the project, on various tasks, and shows the tasks done during the week.

 ### <u>Ongoing Tasks</u>